algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 ## Manifesto on “Algorithmic Sabotage”

-The Manifesto on “Algorithmic Sabotage” has been written by the [Algorithmic Sabotage Research Group (ASRG)](https://tldr.nettime.org/@asrg), please consider it under the [GNU Free Documentation License v1.3](https://www.gnu.org/licenses/fdl-1.3.en.html). <span style="color:grey">* Please note that the Manifesto is designed to be developed and will be regularly updated on this page, the following translations will be updated accordingly.</span>
+The Manifesto on “Algorithmic Sabotage” has been written by the [Algorithmic Sabotage Research Group (ASRG)](https://tldr.nettime.org/@asrg), please consider it under the [GNU Free Documentation License v1.3](https://www.gnu.org/licenses/fdl-1.3.en.html). <span style="color:grey">* It should be noted that the Manifesto is designed to be developed and will be updated on this page on a regular basis.
+The following translations will be updated accordingly.</span>

 {{< tabs "mas-v2024.5.1" >}}
 {{< tab "EN" >}}